 Movies and television have spread so much misinformation about brain injuries it is practically criminal!!

 Hollywood has convinced people that if you have a brain injury you have to look it!
-You have to drag one of your legs, you have to have speech problems, you have to look severely disabled.
+You have to drag one foot, or have speech problems, or in some manner “look” disabled.

 Nothing could be further from the truth!
 The majority of brain injuries are not visible at all.
 You try to express how much you are struggling and the response is “You look great!”

 And that is the second reason:

 #2 You do look great!
 You look normal.